 Douglas is licensed to practice in both state and federal courts in Washington State and Idaho.
 In addition to his private practice, Douglas served as the Whitman County District Court Commissioner and an ASTAR (Advanced Science and Technology Adjudication Resource) Judge for the State of Washington.

-Douglas and his wife of 29 years have two children.
-In his free time, Douglas enjoys the great outdoors and he is an avid downhill skier, water skier, and "fun run" enthusiast.
+Douglas and his wife of 33 years have two children.
+Douglas enjoys the great outdoors in his free time and is an avid downhill skier, water skier, scuba diver, and "fun run" enthusiast.